linkerd/rfc/problem/0004-context-sharing.md

 is not available to the other.
 For example, the source proxy knows certain Kubernetes metadata about itself such as the name of the pod and pod owner that it is running in, but this source metadata is not available to the destination proxy.
+This would facilitate the addition of source metadata on server metrics as described in [RFC #3](https://github.com/linkerd/rfc/pull/15).
 Another example is the destination proxy does not know what protocol the source proxy detected for the traffic.

 [^1]: Certain metadata about HTTP requests such as the canonical destination is communicated between proxies via special `l5d-` prefixed HTTP headers which are